Mary Elizabeth Nicholson

 Sir Henry Every, 9th Bt. was born on 4 June 1777.1 He was the son of Sir Edward Every, 8th Bt. and Mary Morley.2 He married Penelope Mosley, daughter of Sir John Parker Mosley, 1st Bt. and Elizabeth Bayley, on 22 December 1798.1 He died on 28 December 1855 at age 78.

-He succeeded to the title of 9th Baronet Every, of Egginton, co.
-Derby [E., 1641] circa January 1786.1 He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Christ's College, Cambridge University, Cambridge, Cambridgeshire, England.1 He held the office of Sheriff of Derbyshire in 1805.1 He held the office of Deputy Lieutenant (D.L.) of Derbyshire.1
+He succeeded as the 9th Baronet Every, of Egginton, co.
+Derby [E., 1641] circa January 1786.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Christ's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He held the office of Sheriff of Derbyshire in 1805.1 He held the office of Deputy Lieutenant (D.L.) of Derbyshire.1

 Children of Sir Henry Every, 9th Bt. and Penelope Mosley